 - a.
-IC (chip) Authentication and getting chip access with the prepersonalisation key set. - b. [optional] In case the Project name Applet runtime code does not reside in FLASH, it is loaded into FLASH. - c.
-Create applet instance for Project name Applet (i.e. installation of the Project name Applet); - d.
-Disabling further pre-personalisation functionality; - e.
-Set the MRTD irreversibly in its PERSONALISATION life-cycle state by installation of the Personalisation Agent specific personalisation key set;
+IC (chip) Authentication and getting chip access with the prepersonalisation key set. - b. [optional] In case the IDeal Pass v2.2-n SAC/EAC JC ePassport Applet runtime code does not reside in ROM, it is loaded into EEPROM. - c.
+Create applet instance for IDeal Pass v2.2-n SAC/EAC JC ePassport Applet (i.e. installation of the IDeal Pass v2.2-n - SAC/EAC JC ePassport Applet); - d.
+Set the IDeal Pass v2.2-n SAC/EAC JC ePassport applet irreversibly in its PERSONALISATION life-cycle state by installation of the Personalisation Agent specific personalisation key set.

-During step c the CPLC data with the IC Identifier is configured in the ePassport application instance.
-The last step (e) finalizes the TOE.
+During step (c) the CPLC data with the IC Identifier is configured in the ePassport application instance as well as the other pre-personalisation data.
+The last step (d) finalizes the TOE.
 This is the moment the TOE starts to exist and is ready for delivery to the Personalisation Agent.
-The guidance documentation for the Personalisation Agent is [AGD_PRE].
+The guidance documentation for the Personalisation Agent is [AGD\PRE].